mvrcii/vesuvius_challenge_2023/README.md

 ````commandline
 python ensemble_submission.py
 ````
-This will combine the previously created predictions, and save the resulting images to your local `data/ensemble_results`
+This will combine the previously created predictions, and save the resulting images on your locally mounted folder `fragments/ensemble_results`.

 # Training